tatam/lama/README.md

 ## Utilisation
-First, you must create a word list with personnal infomations about the target.
-Then you can use **lama** to mix your given work list:
+First, you must create a words list with personnal infomations about the target.
+Then, you can use **lama** to mix your given words list:

 `lama 1 4 /tmp/list -ncCyh > /tmp/dico`

-For more detail, see `man lama`
+For more details, see `man lama`